rfjakob/mmapwrite/README.md

 ---------

 Simple tool that creates a 50 MiB file, mmaps it, and rewrites it in a loop in 1 MiB blocks.
-One dot in the progress bar is one MiB.
+One dot in the progress bar is one MiB, one line is 50 MiB.

 Created to track down performance issues in in the kernel's FUSE implementation.